- Highly active and inquisitive cat

 - Requires grooming once a week

-The Siamese cat is probably as well known for its loud vocal personality as for its classic looks.
+The Siamese cat is probably well known for its loud vocal personality and its classic looks.
 The breed is usually outgoing, extrovert and can be extremely noisy.
-Siamese cats demand attention and to be part of the family.
-This is not an ideal cat for someone out at work all day as they do not like to be left on their own - two litter mate Siamese may be the answer!
+Siamese cats demand attention and like to be part of the family.
+This is not an ideal cat for someone out at work all day, as they do not like to be left on their own - two litter mate Siamese may be the answer!
 Siamese cats are highly intelligent and need to be kept amused.
 Toys and scratching posts should be provided for their amusement and they can be taught to retrieve toys.

 History and Origins